collapsed-stacks/startups/questions/6026/what-do-i-use-to-value-my-startup.md

 - posted by: [Paparazzi](https://stackexchange.com/users/300272/paparazzi) on 2015-08-24
 - score: 0

-<p>Since you have a small customer base today a revenue model is going to undervalue.
-Clearly not a good time to shop the product.  </p>
+Since you have a small customer base today a revenue model is going to undervalue.
+Clearly not a good time to shop the product.

-<p>You have a potential offer from another company based on their timing.  </p>
+You have a potential offer from another company based on their timing.

-<p>If you price the product for a much more then what it will cost them to build it themselves they will just build it.   </p>
+If you price the product for a much more then what it will cost them to build it themselves they will just build it.

-<p>Maybe get creative and price it to recover your development cost plus a royalty.
-They get in cheap and you get a piece of the upside. </p>
+Maybe get creative and price it to recover your development cost plus a royalty.
+They get in cheap and you get a piece of the upside.